 The Identity of the Victim

-Some assaults become aggravated assaults depending on the status of the victim.
+Some assaults become aggravated depending on the status of the victim.
 For example, many states punish assault on police officers, fire fighters and even teachers as aggravated assault.
-Typically, for such an assault to constitute aggravated assault, the victim must have been performing his or her duty when assaulted and the perpetrator must have known of the victims status.
+Typically, for such an assault to rise to the level of aggravated, the victim must have been performing his or her duty when assaulted and the perpetrator must have known of the victims status.

 In addition to possible punishment for aggravated assault, assaults on members of certain protected classes can constitute hate crimes.
 These can include assaults based on race, ethnicity, national origin, religion, sexual orientation, or disability of the victim.

 The mental state of the perpetrator can also push an assault from simple assault to aggravated.
 If he or she acted with the intent to cause severe harm or fear of severe harm, an assault can become aggravated.
 Depending on the state, reckless behavior can also constitute aggravated assault for example when someone acts with reckless indifference to human life, but without the specific intent to injure any particular person.
 If a dangerous or deadly weapon is involved, an assault may become aggravated even without any specific intent to injure.

 More serious injuries to the victim can cause an assault to become an aggravated level.
 In most states, assaults causing serious bodily injury qualify as aggravated assaults.
 The seriousness of an injury will vary greatly from case to case.
 Injuries threatening death will qualify as a serious injury, as will those which maim or disfigure the victim.
 Some states specify by statute particular injuries that qualify as serious.
 If a method of assault which would normally cause death only causes more minor physical injury, some states will still punish it as aggravated assault (or even attempted homicide).

 Get Professional Legal Help With Your Aggravated Assault Charges